Skip to content

 On completion of the course, graduates will have a sound understanding of the design of assessment systems, the options available and their implications.
 They will be able to analyse the quality of assessments and engage in research, policy and practice questions in an informed and critical manner.

-This Masters qualification will have an impact upon the quality of educational assessments in a wide range of settings by enhancing assessment skills and increasing opportunities for progression to senior positions in educational assessment organisations both nationally and internationally.
+This masters qualification will have an impact upon the quality of educational assessments in a wide range of settings by enhancing assessment skills and increasing opportunities for progression to senior positions in educational assessment organisations both nationally and internationally.

 Read more about student experiences on the MSc Educational Assessment course